 30 talents from different disciplines were brought together in Berlin for the Global Goals Jam local edition sponsored by the SDG Investments.
 These talents were then confronted by real life problems provided by different challenge owners like Veolia, the Berlin Convention Office and the BRIGAID EU Project.

-One of the open challenges that was proposed by the organizers was around e-waste.
+One of the open challenges that was proposed by the organizers was around managing e-waste.
 And interestingly, the team that took it up is now planning to take forward their solution and move towards the implementation stage.
 They call themselves Team Weeeloop, and are working to create a tangible solution to help consumers increase circularity for their e-waste and looking for a technical partner at the moment.

 What's next after the Global Goals Jam?

 The Global Goals Jam is a vehicle to build and engage Berlin’s SDG ecosystem.
 Nadim aims to take it further with 2030 Cabinet, a company he started to accelerate progress towards the 2030 Agenda through partnerships.
 2030 Cabinet helps organizations increase their awareness about the goals and the impact they have, connects to the right stakeholders from the larger SDG ecosystem, and offers a community that they can engage with through events like the Jam.

 While businesses have the skills to make new products financially viable and reaching out to a larger audience, they often remain removed from people at large.
 Nadim's 2030 Cabinet will address this by offering them a common platform for collaboration that essentially enables businesses to become partnership-ready.
 He urges one and all,